The Continuous Emission Monitoring (CEM) Program

 providing reasonably accurate data.
 Deficiencies are

-identified and must be corrected before BTS will approve
+identified and must be corrected before EMS will approve

 proceeding to the next step in the approval process.